Gearbox-protocol/core-v2/README.md

 Contains contracts for special tokens used by the system.

 1. `DieselToken` implements an LP token for Gearbox borrowing pools.
-2. `DegenNFT` is a special non-transferrable NFT required to open a Credit Account if the system is in Leverage Ninja mode.
+2. `DegenNFTV2` is a special non-transferrable NFT required to open a Credit Account if the system is in Leverage Ninja mode.
 3. `GearToken` is the contract for the Gearbox DAO GEAR token.
 4. `PhantomERC20` is a special pseudo-ERC20 used to collateralize positions that are not represented as ERC20 on the third-party protocol side.
 Its `balanceOf` function is customized in concrete implementations to report, e.g., an amount staked in a particular farming pool.